 ORIENTATION MEETING

+CDBG

 All new CDBG subrecipients will be asked to attend an orientation meeting (held in June of 2015) prior to the start of the funding year.
 This meeting is mandatory for all new subrecipients, and some subrecipients who have received funding in the past may be asked to attend as well.

 During the orientation meeting, subrecipients will learn about the requirements of the program and will receive a draft of their Performance Agreements.
 Subrecipients will also learn about the services that are available through the Town, such as technical assistance and support.